Realisations of posets and tameness: Dimension and parental dimension

 There are two numbers assigned to $x$ in $I$, its dimension $\text{dim}_I(x)$ and its parental dimension $\text{par-dim}_I(x)$.
 According to Proposition~\ref{hryfjhxfh}, if one of these dimensions is $0$ or $1$ then so is the other.
-In general the parental dimension always bounds the dimension:
+In general, the parental dimension always bounds the dimension, as the following result shows.

 \begin{prop} For every $x$ in a poset $I$, $\text{\rm dim}_I(x)\le \text{\rm par-dim}_I(x)$. \end{prop}